• Skip to primary navigation

 Prepping for the Build

-The last thing we needed to do before we could actually start the build was to remove all the old contractor equipment and do some touch ups to pain on the interior.
+The last thing we needed to do before we could actually start the build was to remove all the old contractor equipment and do some touch-ups to paint on the interior.

 Our van was previously an electrician’s vehicle so there was some interior shelving that needed to be removed.
 We also removed the ladder rack from the top of the van and the divider from the driving compartment.